 If the charge is manufacturing drugs, the attention of an attorney with experience in this area of the law is crucial.
 This charge is very technical and requires a comprehensive knowledge of the elements and evidence the prosecution must have to convict.
-I have had many victories in defeating lab cases by showing that the defendant did not possess "precursors" and thus did not have a lab in place.
+Orange County drug charges defense attorney William Weinberg has had many victories in defeating lab cases by showing that the defendant did not possess "precursors" and thus did not have a lab in place.

 Depending on the charge, the circumstances of the offense, and the offender, someone convicted of drug charges may be eligible for a drug diversion sentence.
 Briefly, drug diversion programs fall under two basic schemes: "Penal Code 1000" and "Prop 36".
 Penal Code section 1000 allows for what is known as a "deferred entry of judgment."
 Deferred entry means that the Court will postpone a judgment of guilty and allow the offender to complete a drug program.
 Upon successful completion of such a program, the charge is dismissed entirely.
 Under Proposition 36 certain drug offenders must serve his or her time in drug treatment rather than jail or prison.
 Upon successful completion of the Prop 36 program, the offender can petition to have his or her conviction dismissed.

-I am an experienced Orange County drug possession defense attorney with knowledge in all aspects of drug-related crimes in California.
-I have defended hundreds of clients charged with simple possession, sales and/or possession for sale, and manufacturing charges with many excellent results.
-My twenty plus years of experience have taught me how to identify the weakness in the prosecution's case, expose police bias in their reports and testimony, and in the case of drug sale allegations, how to put forth the case, as it often is, that my client is a user who needs treatment, not a dangerous criminal.
+William Weinberg is an experienced Orange County drug possession defense attorney with knowledge in all aspects of drug-related crimes in California.
+He has defended hundreds of clients charged with simple possession, sales and/or possession for sale, and manufacturing charges with many excellent results.
+His twenty-five plus years of experience has taught him how to identify the weakness in the prosecution's case, expose police bias in their reports and testimony, and in the case of drug sale allegations, how to put forth the case, as it often is, that my client is a user who needs treatment, not a dangerous criminal.

-Contact me at any time to set up a confidential consultation with a drug possession defense attorney in Orange County without charge.
-I will work with you and your family to provide a fee structure that best suits your circumstances.SIMPLE POSSESSION (Health and Safety Code section 11350)
+Contact my office at any time to set up a confidential consultation with a drug possession defense attorney in Orange County without charge.
+Mr. Weinberg will work with you and your family to provide a fee structure that best suits your circumstances.Simple Possession (Health and Safety Code Section 11350)

 Simple possession is made illegal under the California statute by Health and Safety Code section 11350.
 A violation of this section means that someone was found with a "controlled substance" in their possession, usually in a small quantity and without any indicators that there was an intention to sell the substance.
 "Controlled substance" includes a wide variety of drugs and chemicals regulated by California statute and the United States Controlled Substances Act, but here we will refer to these substances simply as "drugs."
 (Some drugs are not regulated under this section, but rather under Health and Safety Code section 11377, while some drugs are regulated under section 11377 and this section.
 Section 11377 is discussed below.)